Elevate Your Running with Pilates: A Comprehensive Guide

 Runners often have weak glutes relative to their quad strength.
 Bridge exercises target the posterior chain while teaching proper hip extension patterns.

-How to perform: Lying on your back with knees bent, lift hips by squeezing glutes.
-Progress to single-leg bridges or bridge with leg extensions.
+How to perform: Lying on my back with knees bent, I lift my hips by squeezing my glutes.
+I progress to single-leg bridges or bridges with leg extensions.

 5. Swimming Exercise